Social Justice Council

 Provides funds for immediate assistance to church members and others who are in need.

 Grants from the UUCS “Make It Happen Fund” support social justice outreach projects that involve church members working directly in the larger community.

 A gift to the UUCS Endowment Fund provides support not for a year, or a generation, but in perpetuity – helping ensure our liberal religious impact continues in the Spokane community.

-People may also designate donations to following organizations which have been supported by our church in special collections that have been significantly affected by COVID 19 pandemic.
+People may also designate donations to the following organizations which have been supported by our church in special collection.

 NAMI – National Alliance of Mental Illness

 Spokane’s mission is to empower all people affected by mental health challenges especially during this crisis where the need has expanded.
 Our helpline remains open and host online events as a means of support to our membership and ANYONE experiencing stress, anxiety and other symptoms of mental health conditions.
 This expanded effort comes at cost, with increased training needs, subscriptions to online video platforms, consultants for virtual meetings, assuring our stakeholder of online presence, and facilitating help and support, individual assistance to those who lack experience attending online platforms.

 The Spokane Immigrant Rights Coalition is working to provide financial support to immigrant families who are impacted by the pandemic and don’t qualify for federal and state benefits.
 The situation is dire as many service industry businesses have been closed and immigrant families are excluded from most government assistance passed by congress.

 Jewels runs the Warming Center for the Homeless which is open 24 hours a day and serves 3 meals a day.
 They are currently at 2 locations to provide social distancing.
 Our needs are money for tents, sleeping bags and personal items for those in need.